Adopt-A-Family / Adopt-A-Senior Program

 Berman Institute of Bioethics staff

-In 2012, the Office of Work, Life and Engagement partnered with Family and Children Services of Central Maryland, Furman L. Templeton Elementary School and social services agencies surrounding Baltimore City.
-The Johns Hopkins Adopt-a-Family / Adopt-a-Senior Program is sponsored by the Office of Work, Life and Engagement and is a charitable activity for faculty, staff, students, and retirees of all Hopkins entities and locations.
+This holiday season we are partnering with Family and Children Services of Central Maryland, Infinity Stern, and Project PLASE.
+The Johns Hopkins Adopt-a-Family / Adopt-a-Senior program is sponsored by the Office of Work, Life and Engagement and is a charitable activity for faculty, staff, students, and retirees of all Hopkins entities and locations.

 How to Participate